How To Make A Difference To The World

 2. Start Now

-There is no one best time to start to make a difference to the world.
-You don’t need to wait till you have the time to share some love; you don’t have to wait till you make more money to share a slice of bread.
+There is no one best time to start to make a difference in the world.
+You don’t need to wait until you have the time to share some love; you don’t have to wait till you make more money to share a slice of bread.
 Little efforts count, and you can start making small contributions today.

 3. Your Contribution is Never Too Small